chrisant996/clink/docs/clink.md

 `match.sort_dirs`            | `with`  | How to sort matching directory names. `before` = before files, `with` = with files, `after` = after files.
 `match.wild`                 | True    | Matches `?` and `*` wildcards when using any of the `menu-complete` commands.
 Turn this off to behave how bash does.
 `readline.hide_stderr`       | False   | Suppresses stderr from the Readline library.
 Enable this if Readline error messages are getting in the way.
-`terminal.emulation`         | `auto`  | Clink can either emulate a virtual terminal and handle ANSI escape codes itself, or let the console host natively handle ANSI escape codes. `native` = pass output directly to the console host process, `emulate` = clink handles ANSI escape codes itself, `auto` = emulate except when running in ConEmu.
+`terminal.emulation`         | `auto`  | Clink can either emulate a virtual terminal and handle ANSI escape codes itself, or let the console host natively handle ANSI escape codes. `native` = pass output directly to the console host process, `emulate` = clink handles ANSI escape codes itself, `auto` = emulate except when running in ConEmu, Windows Terminal, or Windows 10 new console.
 `terminal.modify_other_keys` | True    | When enabled, pressing <kbd>Space</kbd> or <kbd>Tab</kbd> with modifier keys sends extended XTerm key sequences so they can be bound separately.

 <p/>